JPry/vvv-base/README.md

 ## Options

-All of the options for the `custom` array are not required.
+None of the options for the `custom` array are not required.
 If any option is not provided, then the default will be used.

 ### `admin_user`